Shawn-Nichol/AndroidKotlinGuide/App Resources/What is App Resources.md

 xml/ Arbitrary XML files that can be read at runtime by calling Resources.getXML().
 Various XML configuration files must be saved here, such as a searchable configuration. font/ Font files with extensions such as .ttf, otf, or .ttc, or XML files that include a <font-family> element.

-The resouces that you save in the subdirectories defined arre "default resources.
+The resouces that you save in the subdirectories defined are "default resources.
 That is, these ressources define the default design and content for your app.
 However, different types of Android-powered devices might call for different types of resources.
 For example, if a device has a larger than normal screen, then you should provide different layout resources that take advantage of different string resources that translate the text in your user interafce.
 To provide these different resources for different device configurations, you need to provide alternative resources, in addition to your default resources.

 ## Providing alternative resources
 Almost every app should provide alternative resoources to support specific device configurations.
 For instance, you should include alternative drawable resources for different screen densities and alternative string resources for different languages.
 At runtime, Android detects the current device configuration and loads the appropriate resources for your app.